MapColonies/export-request-storage/readme.md

 1. Run `npm start` - default port is 80.

 If you would like to run as docker, consider the following steps:
 1. Build the docker image by running `build.sh`.
-This will create a docker image named `export_storage` and tag `latest`.
+This will create a docker image named `export-storage` and tag `latest`.
 2. Run the `docker_run.sh` script.
 Please note for default configuration as you might want to adjust it for your local needs.

 # API Usage